 Before you include comps, however, make sure they are excellent ones.

-Rule of Thumb: Bad comps are worse than good comps, so it’s better to not include comps in your query than include bad ones.
+Keep in mind that bad comps are worse than no comps, so it’s better to not include comps in your query than include bad ones.

 How can you tell if your comp choices are good picks?